Natural proof of the characterization of relatively compact families in $L^p-$spaces on locally compact groups: Introduction

-The proof of this theorem is rather difficult to follow.
-The exposition is very terse and aptly avoids technical details.
+Weil's book is oftentimes cited as a reference source when it comes to characterizing relatively compact families in $L^p-$spaces\footnote{See \cite{Feichtinger, GorkaKostrzewa, GorkaMacios, GorkaRafeiro, HancheOlsenHolden}.}.
+However, the argument of the french mathematician is (at least in the author's opinion) rather difficult to follow $-$ the exposition is very terse, avoids technical details and leaves much of the work to the reader.
 The fact that the book is written in French does not make matters easier.

-As we have stated earlier, the main goal of this paper is to provide a simple and elegant proof of the Fr\'echet-Kolmogorov-Riesz-Weil theorem.
-In order to do that, we build upon the visionary work of Gabriel Nagy (comp. \cite{Nagy}).
-His beautiful paper characterized relatively compact families in $C(K)$, the space of continuous functions on compact space $K$.
-A crucial part of his approach was the use of Banach-Alaoglu's theorem.
-We employ Nagy's techniques to characterize relatively compact families in $C_0(X)$, the space of continuous functions, vanishing at infinity on locally compact Hausdorff space $X$.
-This is the content of Section \ref{sectioncompactfamiliesC0}.

-A brief remark is in order.
-As far as Fr\'echet-Kolmogorov-Riesz-Weil theorem is concerned, proving the Arzel\`a-Ascoli theorem in an 'extravagant' way is not necessary.
-In fact, Theorem \ref{AAC0} could be concluded from the previous papers that the author has written on the subject (comp. \cite{KrukowskiWallman,Krukowskiuniform,KrukowskiPrzeradzki}).
-Yet another way to derive Theorem \ref{AAC0} is to view $C_0(X)$, with $X$ locally compact Hausdorff space, as the ideal

-where $\alpha(X)$ is the Alexandroff one-point compactification of $X$ (\cite{Munkres}, p.185).
-From this perspective, it is enough to remark that the equivanishing of the family $\Ffamily \subset C_0(X)$ is equivalent to equicontinuity at the point $\infty$.
-This approach is well-known in the folklore.
-However, having said all the above, it is not our aim to present the shortest possible proof of the Arzel\`a-Ascoli theorem.
-Instead, it is the author's strong conviction that a new perspective on an old result (despite its length) is enlightening.
+Our goal is to overcome these inconveniences.